apache/opendal/CONTRIBUTING.md

 OpenDAL is primarily a Rust project.
 To build OpenDAL, you will need to set up Rust development first.
 We highly recommend using [rustup](https://rustup.rs/) for the setup process.

-For Linux or MacOS, use the following command:
+For Linux or macOS, use the following command:

 ```shell
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh